duffwang/duffwang.github.io/_posts/2019-01-03-supervised-learning.md

 ### Code

-All code used for this assignment, including data cleaning and plot generation, can be found on my GitHub [here](https://github.com/duffwang/SupervisedLearning).
+All code used for this post, including data cleaning and plot generation, can be found on my GitHub [here](https://github.com/duffwang/SupervisedLearning).
 This blog post will concentrate on analysis rather than coding.

 ### Datasets: